 🗂

-Close the Automation Gap
+Automation Gap

 Routine reconciliation handled automatically.
 The manual queue shrinks to true exceptions only.